neatnik/terminal.land/SECURITY.md

 | ------- | ------------------ |
 | All     | :white_check_mark: |

-## Reporting a Vulnerability
+## Reporting a vulnerability

-Should you discover a security vulnerability, responsible disclosure to [terminal.land@neatnik.net](mailto:terminal.land@neatnik.net) would be highly apprciated.
+Should you discover a security vulnerability, responsible disclosure to security@terminal.land would be highly apprciated.